evacaribbean/JavaConsole-Basics/README.md

 It's fun to as soon as possible start "talking with" the prompt.
 So input/output will be the start.
 Then comes small practices and variations on the subject, followed by ...<br>

 First out, a few output Java classes.
-Why not write a little Java program (Java source code) that the Java compiler (javac) will compile into bytecode (Java compiled source code).
+Why not write a small Java program that the Java compiler (javac) will compile into bytecode (Java compiled source code).
 For the Java's virtual machine (JVM) to execute.
 A code saying: <i>Hay, Wazzap!</i> 😄.<br><br>

 > b01Wazzup.java &nbsp; &nbsp;b02WazzupCls.java &nbsp; &nbsp;b03WazzupRocket.java